 Labor and Employment

 Maynard Nexsen’s Labor & Employment Law Practice is among the largest and most experienced in the Southeast.
 Devoted exclusively to the representation of management in all aspects of labor and employment law, our Labor & Employment Group regularly counsels employers regarding compliance with federal and state employment laws as well as federal and state immigration laws in order to provide comprehensive guidance to clients in these ever-changing areas.
 In addition, our Labor & Employment Practice offers a variety of preventive counseling and compliance assistance and offers employment handbook and collective bargaining reviews, equal employment, wage and hour and other employment law compliance audits, and investigations of grievances and complaints, including complaints of sexual or other harassment.
-We regularly defend management in virtually all types of employment litigation and arbitration and try cases in both state and federal courts and before arbitrators not only throughout Alabama but also on a regional and national basis.
+We regularly defend management in virtually all types of employment litigation and arbitration and try cases in both state and federal courts and before arbitrators on both a regional and national basis.

 Maynard Nexsen has an extensive Practice in the employee benefits area, assisting clients with all aspects of employee benefit and executive compensation plans and programs under the Internal Revenue Code and ERISA, including issues that may arise under state law or federal securities laws.
 We commonly assist clients in the drafting, implementation, administration, and termination of all types of qualified plans and seek determination letters from the Internal Revenue Service and advisory opinions from the Department of Labor on behalf of clients and their plans.
 Where applicable, we advise clients on prohibited transaction issues related to qualified plans.
 We regularly advise clients on compliance with the requirements under the Internal Revenue Code, COBRA, HIPAA and other applicable federal and state law requirements, including related reporting requirements, and we advise clients regarding submission of requests for relief under the various correction programs available from the Internal Revenue Service and Department of Labor.
 When necessary, we deal directly with governmental agencies on our clients’ behalf.